Wait state

 A wait state is a delay experienced by a computer processor when accessing external memory or another device that is slow to respond.

 Computer microprocessors generally run much faster than the computer's other subsystems, which hold the data the CPU reads and writes.
 Even memory, the fastest of these, cannot supply data as fast as the CPU could process it.
 In an example from 2011, typical PC processors like the Intel Core 2 and the AMD Athlon 64 X2 run with a clock of several GHz, which means that one clock cycle is less than 1 nanosecond (typically about 0.3 ns to 0.5 ns on modern desktop CPUs), while main memory has a latency of about 15–30 ns.
 Some second-level CPU caches run slower than the processor core.

 When the processor needs to access external memory, it starts placing the address of the requested information on the address bus.
 It then must wait for the answer, that may come back tens if not hundreds of cycles later.
 Each of the cycles spent waiting is called a wait state.

+The term originates from early CPUs, which have a special input case called WAIT.
+Early CPUs have repeated instruction cycle composed of different phases - in most cases composed of single clock cycles.
+Asserting the WAIT signal forces CPU to repeat or elongate a cycle with asserted address on address lines and control signal until the signal disappears.
+It was crucial because even for early CPUs with 1 MHz clock speeds, the first EPROMS with access times like 450ns were far too slow, and wait states had to be used.
+RAM access was also slower and row/column multiplexing added more latency.

 Wait states are a pure waste of a processor's performance.
 Modern designs try to eliminate or hide them using a variety of techniques: CPU caches, instruction pipelines, instruction prefetch, branch prediction, simultaneous multithreading and others.
 No single technique is 100% successful, but together can significantly reduce the problem.